MyLost/book-store-app/README.md

 # book-store-app

-There is many thing to do !!!
-Initially backend is written in php but I considered to rewrite it to Java
+There are many things to do!
+Initially, the backend was written in PHP, but I am considering rewriting it in Java.